-As a Jesuit school committed to imparting Gospel values and faith-learning in young men, service and immersion activities add a critical experiential component to the academics of social justice issues.
-It is our hope that the Christian Service Program, which provides the opportunity for direct service to persons in need, results in a transformative experience for each student in his commitment to justice.
+Commitment to service and service-learning are core objectives of our Christian Service Program.
+As a Jesuit school dedicated to imparting Gospel values and faith-learning in young men, service and immersion activities add a critical experiential component to the academics of social justice issues.
+We hope that our program, which provides the opportunity for direct service to persons in need, results in a transformative experience for each student in his own commitment to justice.

 Students are called to engage in service with groups who are often marginalized in our society.

 The heart of Bellarmine's Christian Service Program is providing experiences for students where they are engaged in direct service with groups who are often marginalized in our society.
 Yearly service requirements are specific to grade level, with service completed off-campus in non-profit agencies.
 Students must complete their hours outside of actual class time, i.e., after school, in the evening, on the weekend or during school breaks.
 They must also be attentive to the type of hours they are trying to fulfill.
 The CSP office assists students in engaging in local service work at several schools and agencies, providing transportation and supervision for them.
 Graduation from Bellarmine is contingent on fulfilling all academic and Christian Service Program requirements.